U.S. shale gas investors brace for write-downs amid price plunge

-BENGALURU/NEW YORK (Reuters) - U.S. shale gas producers are ripe for further spending cuts and write-downs, investors and analysts said, with prices at four-year lows and China’s rejection of some gas imports weighing on earnings.
+BENGALURU/NEW YORK, Feb 11 (Reuters) - U.S. shale gas producers are ripe for further spending cuts and write-downs, investors and analysts said, with prices at four-year lows and China’s rejection of some gas imports weighing on earnings.

 Natural gas production in the United States is at record levels, outpacing domestic consumption and leading to global supply glut.
 At the same time, China, the world’s largest importer of gas, has turned away shipments with its demand forecast to rise at the slowest pace in four years amid the coronavirus outbreak.